garrandall/popular-music-data/tracks/can-we-swv.md

 I wanna feel you squeeze me tight

-Ooooooh honey, got me, so high, so high
+Oh honey, got me, so high, so high
 I can't lie, about the way you play me
 If you want me, then take me
 You sendin' me, crazy, crazy, baby
 I love the way you taste me
 Yes you taste me like pas-trayyyyy

 Spend the night with me
 Spend the night with me...
 Spend the night with me
 Don't care what we do
 Just as long as I'm with you

 Can we get kinky tonight?
 Got so many things on my mind